Buying Down Mortgage Rates with Points

 Rolling points into your mortgage loan will increase your loan amount and total costs, but you will probably still save money in the long run because your mortgage rate will be lower.
 Usually, 1 point can get an eight to a quarter point percentage drop in the mortgage rate.
 You can use a mortgage calculator to estimate what the monthly mortgage payment will be with the lower rate and also figure out how long it will take to recoup the cost of points.
 The longer you are planning to stay in your home the more sense it makes to buy down the mortgage rate you will pay.
 You can also ask for points to be quoted to you as a dollar amount, rather than just as the number of points, so that you will actually know how much you will have to pay for getting a lower mortgage rate.
 Explore Other Mortgage and Refinance Offers

-Mortgage Rates Mixed This Week: 30 Year Mortgage Rates at 5.05%, 15 Year Mortgage Rates at 4.40%
+Mortgage Rates Fall Again This Week: Lowest 30 Year Refinance Rates at 3.50%

 |